RhinoVOD/UConn-Progress-Bar/README.md

 ### Installing

+1) Create your own [Twitter Developer Account](https://developer.twitter.com/), and [create your own app](https://developer.twitter.com/en/apps).
-Create your Developer Account from the link above then go [here](https://developer.twitter.com/en/apps) to create an app.
-Copy the app information from Details -> Keys and tokens to the exampleconfig.js file then rename the file to config.js.
-Then you can run the project from test.js in an IDE such as WebStorm or in a terminal with `node test.js`.
+2) Copy the app information from Details -> Keys and tokens to `exampleconfig.js`.
+3) Rename the file to `config.js`.
+4) Run the project from `test.js` in an IDE such as WebStorm or in a terminal with `node test.js`.

 ## Built With